 - Preview recoverable files that appear in the scan results.
 You can filter the scan results to only see the PDF files in which you are interested.

-- Select the PDF files that you want to recover and specify a path to save the recovered items.
+- Select the PDF files that you want to recover and then click on Recover.

 Pro Tip: Always make sure that you don’t save any new data on your drive until you have recovered all your lost PDF files.
 Doing so might render your lost files completely unrecoverable.

 Data recovery software is a viable choice for recovering any permanently lost PDF files as long as the data hasn’t been overwritten.

 Method 4: Use the Autosave Feature of Your PDF Application to Recover Unsaved PDF Files